 Turgenev, by Ilya Repin, 1874

 Before Turgenev started writing Fathers and Sons, he created these incredibly realistic characters and watched their interactions from afar without meddling; he initially did not contemplate on a certain plot.
-Because of this the book is not plot driven and has excellent dialogue which explain us how complicated we are in our relations to each other.
+Because of this the book is not plot driven and has excellent dialogue and chaarcter development.
 Many great authors, like Turgenev’s friend Tolstoy (my favourite author) usually have a character in their novels who works as a mouthpiece and reflects the writer’s views on politics, morality, other characters and the flow of the plot.
-Pierre Bezukhov in War and Peace and Konstantin Levin in Anna Karenina can exemplify this as reflections of Tolstoy.
+Pierre Bezukhov in War and Peace and Konstantin Levin in Anna Karenina are good examples.
 However, Turgenev does not do that.
 The 245- page-long book ends with the question: “But where does Turgenev stand?”
 Does he side with the fathers or the sons?
 Well, neither.
 Instead he takes a step behind and shares his observations.
-Because there is no side to take: every man starts as a son and ends as a father.
+Because there is no side to take: man starts as a son and ends as a father.
 This is a war in which each side loses.
 The sons ridicule their fathers as their view on the world is fresher and more modern, full of youthful energy and vigour, soon after their sons do the same.
 It is a inevitable vicious cycle.
 Turgenev depicts this so masterfully with characters so real that it is hard to deny this bitter reality.